 Government Debt Relief

-Many individuals and families in New Mexico and across America are living paycheck to paycheck and barely paying their monthly credit card bills.
-Of these consumers, many are having a hard time making ends meet and are looking for government assistance to lessen the gap between expenses and income.
-Unfortunately, while local and state agencies do provide a measure of emergency assistance for low-income families - there is no state or federal program in place to help provide consumers relief from credit card debt.
-While banks and other financial institutions have been provided bailouts and loans in recent years, this type of relief does not, unfortunately, extend to individuals and families.
-However, there are a variety of debt relief options, including debt consolidation, debt management plans (DMPs) coordinated by credit counselors, debt settlement or negotiation, or even bankruptcy, available to consumers who get in over their heads.
+Many New Mexico residents, along with countless others across the country, are struggling to make ends meet.
+If you're barely paying monthly credit card minimums and living paycheck to paycheck, you might be looking for government assistance to bridge the gap between expenses and income.
+While local and state agencies do provide a measure of emergency assistance for low-income families - there is no state or federal program in place to help provide consumers relief from credit card debt.
+The types of relief extended to banks and other financial institutions in recent years in the form of bailouts and loans unfortunately do not extend to individuals and families.

 Government Debt Help

-Even though all consumers are responsible for paying off credit cards and any other debts they incur, in recent years, aggressive credit card company policies have, in part, contributed to the increasing level of credit card debt facing Americans.
-As a result, the Credit Card Accountability Responsibility and Disclosure Act of 2009 is a federal statute passed and signed into law by President Barack Obama on May 22, 2009.
+While all consumers bear the responsibility for paying off credit cards and other debts they incur, in recent years, aggressive credit card company policies have, in part, contributed to the increasing level of credit card debt facing Americans.
+As a result, the the Credit Card Accountability Responsibility and Disclosure Act of 2009 is a federal statute passed and signed into law by President Barack Obama on May 22, 2009.
 Approximately nine months later, February 22, 2010, the bill went into full effect.